BirchJD/RPiPIC/README.txt

 Adding Devices
 --------------
-The file PIC_DEVICES.py contains definitions of the memory map for each suported PIC device.
+The file PIC_DEVICES.py contains definitions of the memory map for each supported PIC device.
 PIC devices can be added by creating an additional memory map for the device.
 There are a few reasons why a particular PIC device may not work with the current release of this software.

 1. There are several programming process specifications, the specifications for most of the PIC12F, PIC16F and PIC18F, are currently implemented.